jesuispius/jesuispius/README.md

 - 👋 Hi, I’m Phuoc Nguyen
 - 🌱 I’m currently majoring in Computer Science at Portland State University and will graduate in 2022.
 - 💞️ I’m learning and experiencing some languages and frameworks such as Python, C++, Java, Javascript, Typescript, ReactJS, HTML, CSS, Bootstrap.
 Database: PostgreSQL, MySQL
-- 📫 How to reach me ...
+- 📫 Reaching me at phuocpius.nguyen8@gmail.com

 <!---
 jesuispius/jesuispius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.